A microwave super-resolution imaging approach towards breast cancer margin mapping: Results and discussion

-The permittivities and therefore losses in our fabricated margin phantoms are higher than some reported literature values for breast tissues (see supplementary Fig.~S1(c) and (f)), with a 20$\%$ water content margin layer lying at the upper end of literature values for healthy breast tissue \cite{Lazebnik2007MeasCancer,Kuwahara2020}.
+The breast tissue phantoms used in this work are composed of gelatine, water, safflower oil and kerosene in varying ratios following \cite{Lazebnik2005}, such that they can mimic both the fatty (adipose) margin tissue and the high water content glandular cancerous tissue (supplementary Fig.~S1) \cite{Lazebnik2007Meas}, with 20$\%$ water and 80$\%$ water, respectively.
+We vary the thickness of the margin layer, while the cancerous layer is $>$10~mm - this is thick enough so that transmission is zero.
+The permittivities (and therefore losses) in our fabricated margin phantoms are higher than some reported literature values for breast tissues (see supplementary Fig.~S1(c) and (f)), with a 20$\%$ water content margin layer lying at the upper end of literature values for healthy breast tissue \cite{Lazebnik2007MeasCancer,Kuwahara2020}.
 This was selected as the most challenging scenario expected to occur in real tumours, with enhanced imaging sensitivity and depth predicted for real patients (as shown in supplementary Fig.~S1).

 The phase and amplitude of $\hat{\delta\mathbf{r}}$ predicted by the transfer matrix method for different margin thicknesses is shown in Figs.~\ref{FIG:Setup}(b) and (c).
 We choose this frequency range as it corresponds to a quarter wavelength Fabry-P\'erot condition within close margins, which gives strongly varying reflection as a function of both frequency and margin depth.
 This makes our measurement the most sensitive to small changes in tissue thickness for margin depths in the range 0 to 2~mm - exactly what one would want for breast cancer margin analysis.
 Higher order modes are also apparent for greater margin depth and/or higher frequency, which exhibit reduced contrast due to propagation losses through the margin tissue.
 This degeneracy necessitates a complex (amplitude and phase) or spectral measurement for depth disambiguation.
 By measuring a complex spectrum, we reduce susceptibility to experimental artefacts and noise.